Troon: Economic growth

 The first railway in Scotland (Troon to Kilmarnock 1811) is clearly showing in the background.
 It was the Glasgow and South Western Railway in 1892 who altered this plan by building a loop to bring passengers closer to the beach and town.
 The park never came to pass but public spaces on the promenade, (where the bandstand was built), the ballast bank and Fullarton ground allow residents and visitors scope for leisure.
 The industrial units to the right of the harbour line towards Barassie were the gas works and slaughter house.

+The Annual Reports of the Fishery Board for Scotland provide an insight into the state of fishing from Troon in the years before the First World War.